CALL US FOR PEACE OF MIND BUILDING INSPECTIONS IN SYDNEY:

 We confidently price our building and pest inspections to ensure that we are offering great value for money.
 If you have obtained a genuine quote from a competing firm for a comparable building or pest inspection service that is legitimately available from a professional building inspection company in Sydney, we will match or beat it.

-Call Vital Building & Pest Inspections today on 0401 012 074 to book your Sydney pre-purchase building and pest inspection and report now.
+Call Vital Building Inspections Sydney today on 0401 012 074 to book your Sydney pre-purchase building and pest inspection and report now.
 Alternatively, complete our online enquiry form, or request a FREE QUOTE, and one of our friendly team will contact you shortly.

 The primary focus of a professional building inspection is the structural integrity of the home.
 This is done by examining everything from the foundation all the way up through the roof.
 Some building codes look at plumbing, electrical and gas systems.
 Others may include an inspection of the heating and cooling systems.
 What the inspector is looking for is the overall structural integrity of the building.
 He or she is also looking for problems that you can`t see, for example, problems with interior electrical wiring.
 Other areas of concern are ventilation, fire safety, minimal protection from the elements and prevention of infestation.